facebook/react/docs/docs/05-reusable-components.md

       color: React.PropTypes.string,
       fontSize: React.PropTypes.number
     }),

-    // You can also declare that a prop is an instance of a class.
-This uses
-    // JS's instanceof operator.
-    someClass: React.PropTypes.instanceOf(SomeClass),

     // You can chain any of the above with isRequired to make sure a warning is
     // shown if the prop isn't provided.